Managing in a Results-Only Work Environment

 A results-only work environment gives team members complete freedom to do their jobs how and when they see fit, as long as they produce agreed results to specified deadlines.

-This can work well with experienced, conscientious, professional people, however, this approach is not appropriate in all situations, especially with new or inexperienced teams, unpredictable projects, or roles that require people to be available during specified hours.
+This can work well with experienced, conscientious, professional people.
+However, this approach may not be appropriate in all situations, especially with new or inexperienced teams, unpredictable projects, or roles that require people to be available during specified hours.

 To manage a team successfully in this culture, make sure that you build a solid foundation of trust, and define job descriptions so that everyone understands what they're there to do.

-The most important part of working successfully in a ROWE™ is setting clear, meaningful and measurable goals for your people, and monitoring their performance.
+The most important part of working successfully in a ROWE is setting clear, meaningful and measurable goals for your people, and monitoring their performance.
 Discuss this with them individually, and make sure they agree that each one is relevant and fair.
-Then, hold people accountable for delivery of these goals – otherwise, the whole ROWE approach falls apart.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!